What I’m Changing in My Garden This Year (and Why It Matters)

 Dahlia Kogane Fubuki

-Identifying Your Gardening Goals
+Identifying Your Garden Goals

 Before diving headfirst into resolutions, take a moment to reflect on your previous gardening year.
 What worked well?
 What could be improved?
 And what are your ultimate goals for your garden?
 Ask yourself the following questions to help you drill down on what you want to achieve in your garden.